HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 - [ ] Showing the language the service is currently supporting.

+- This user stories are developed on branch `languages`
+- This branch is merged to `master`

 ### Supported languages HTML

 - [ ] Languages are divided into boxes with name and logo of the language